(KLOE mi feen)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience hot flashes.
-Have patient report immediately to prescriber signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities), difficulty breathing, angina, coughing up blood, severe headache, depression, mood changes, vaginal bleeding, menstrual irregularities, severe back pain, vision changes, or signs of ovarian hyperstimulation syndrome (severe abdominal pain or bloating; severe nausea, vomiting, or diarrhea; excessive weight gain; shortness of breath; or change in how much urine is passed) (HCAHPS).
+Have patient report immediately to prescriber signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities), difficulty breathing, angina, coughing up blood, severe headache, depression, mood changes, vaginal bleeding, menstrual changes, severe back pain, vision changes, or signs of ovarian hyperstimulation syndrome (severe abdominal pain or bloating; severe nausea, vomiting, or diarrhea; excessive weight gain; shortness of breath; or change in amount of urine passed) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.